cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 Focusing on customizability and interoperability leads to establishing a stable universe determined by the same rules that apply to the whole ecosystem equally.

-## The Cosmos SDK: Modularity and customizing
+## The Cosmos SDK: modularity and customizing

 The Cosmos SDK can be understood as a generalized framework to build secure blockchain applications on the Tendermint BFT in Golang.
 It is a modular framework for application-specific blockchains.
 The design bases itself on **two major principles**: modularity and capability-based security.